JanHerca/urantiapedia/output/wikijs/en/article/Rosey_Lieske/Actualizing_The_Supreme_in_your_life.md

 Now lef's look at their relationship to the Supreme in the Triodity of Actuality.
 We find that:

 > “_Universal beauty is the recognition of the reflection of the Isle of Paradise in the material creation, while eternal truth is the special ministry of the Paradise Sons who not only bestow themselves upon the mortal races but even pour out their Spirit of Truth upon all peoples.
 Divine goodness is more fully shown forth in the loving ministry of the manifold personalities of the Infinite Spirit.
-But love, the sum total of these three qualities, is man's perception of God as his spirit Father._” ([UB 56:10.17](/en/The_Urantia_Book/56#p10_17))
+But love, the sum total of these three qualities, is man's perception of God as his spirit Father._” (<a id="a151_505"></a>[UB 56:10.17](/en/The_Urantia_Book/56#p10_17))

 Then we're back to man again — recognizing God as love, mobilizing God's potential through faith, and manifesting it through service.